Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 The test executions, part of Cycle Summary Aeries_V_1.0.0.1, can be accessed [here](https://github.com/Irina11-m/My-Repo/blob/main/Zephyr%20Test%20Steps%20%2B%20Executions%20%2B%20Results_Aeries%20(Jira).pdf)

-The following bug reports have been created based on the failed tests with a high priority for fixing:
+The following bug reports have been created in Jira based on the failed tests with a high priority for fixing:
 <br>

 ###### Bug Report 1 ######